atinder/bird-docs/docs/uncategorized/general/configure-pickup-rates_nitin-b98ff675-af78-4b26-ac84-250a455f040f.md

 crisp_updated_at: 1740485971000
 ---

-> **Note**: This is a test change to verify the PR preview system.
+> **Note**: This is an updated test change to verify the PR preview system with fixed breadcrumbs and cache busting.
 This note will be removed after testing.

 # Configure Pickup Rates: